monum/gsoc-2023/index.md

 - French
 - Somali

-This summer, we would like to add two more languages to the translation service.
-The translation service accepts text from a 311 request and return translated text that could be easily understood by our City operations teams.
-We also benchmark the progress of this translation service against more general translation services.
+This summer, we would like to add two more languages to the machine learning model and make it API-accessible, in order to create a translation service.
+The translation service should accept text from a 311 request and return translated text that could be easily understood by our City operations teams.
+We will also continue to benchmark the progress of this translation service against more general translation services.

 We give this project a **medium** level of difficulty.
-The project can be completed in **175 hours**.
+The project can be completed in **350 hours**.

 This project requires intermediate experience with machine learning, building and training models with text classification, natural language processing, and Python.
 It will also require intermediate experience with building web service APIs with with a web framework like Flask, Django etc.